looqbox/data-challenge/README.md

 ## Challenge

-# SQL test
+### SQL test
 1) How many product the company has?
 2) What are the 10 most expensive products in the company?
 3) What sections do the 'BEBIDAS' and 'PADARIA' departments have?
-4) What day and the store that most had products sold?
+4) When were the most products sold?
+In which store?
 5) **Bonus!!** What was the sale of each business area in the first quarter of 2019?

-# Building your own visualization
+### Building your own visualization
-1) Create at least one view using the table IMDB_movies, the visualization must be done in R or Python, however the libraries, data, graphic and etc ... are free for the candidate's choice.
+1) Create at least one chart using the table IMDB_movies.
+The code must be in R or Python, and you are free to use any libraries, data and graphic format.

 ## Stack
-We use:
 - MySQL database
 - R/Python

 ## Submitting
-- Send an e-mail to
+- Send an e-mail to the person that you are in contact with in Looqbox!

-# Guidelines
+- Your answer must have the queries and the visualization (you can use notebooks or regular code)

 ## Bonus points!
 - Question 5 is a bonus question!